-School Direct and SCITT are very similar as in they are both a school based route into teacher training led by a partnership of schools.
+School Direct and SCITT are very similar as they are both a school-based route into teacher training led by a partnership of schools.
 Often, a School Direct course shares training and assessment with a university provider.
 This allows a School Direct course to offer the more academic and therefore more desirable qualification.
-A SCITT course is run solely by a network of schools with little input form an academic partner except thorough the actual final award itself.
+A SCITT course is run solely by a network of schools with little input from an academic partner except through the actual final award itself.

 Both routes will award QTS, but a School Direct course usually awards a PGCE whereas only some SCITTs offer a PGCE.

 QTS stands for Qualified Teacher Status and it means that you have met the statutory requirements (The Teachers Standards 2012) for teaching in England.
 Our PGCE (Post Graduate Certificate in Education) includes QTS but is also an academic qualification recognised around the world.
 Our PGCE also gives you 60 course credits towards achieving a Masters in Education.